Best Maybank Credit Cards in Singapore – Credit Card Reviews 2019

 Maybank DUO Platinum Mastercard – petrol card for Malaysia

-Here’s a card that you can use at any petrol station not just in Singapore, but also in Malaysia, making it ideal if you often nip across the Causeway.
+Here’s a Maybank credit card card that you can use at any petrol station not just in Singapore, but also in Malaysia, making it ideal if you often nip across the Causeway.
+You get 5% cash rebate on petrol bills in Singapore and Malaysia.

 Apart from the petrol rebate, though, it doesn’t really do much else.
 If you normally pump petrol in Singapore, you can probably find a better petrol credit card for local use.